 - Table helper: is a simple table which define the parameters of each match day table (name, how many rows it has and where is the starting row).
 This will allow us to list dynamically on the next table all matches one after the other.

 - Table results: dynamically list all matches, calculate points earned by each team (home and away matches), goals for and against and provide a unique field for head-to-head lookup.

 - Tables points and goaldifference: list points and goal difference between the team left side vs. its match on the top side.
-These tables will only be used in case the classifica avulsa method is required.
+These tables are used in the classifica avulsa calculation.

-- Table avulsa: it determines for a maximum of 5 same-points circumstances (between 2 or more teams) the order among themselves.
-Of course the table can be expanded to handle more than 5, but this should be enough for almost all cases
+- Table avulsa: it determines for a maximum of 8 same-points circumstances (between 2 or more teams) the order among themselves.

 What to change to adapt it to your needs